MrsRina/bicudo/README.md

 # disclaimer

-The libs of Glew do not come by default for mingw .lib (only works with Microsft), but I compiled to mingw so it works, you can use for different projects <3.
+The libs of Glew does not come by default for mingw .a, but I compiled to mingw so it works, you can use for different projects <3.

 wooohuu!